OathPros/COMP3/source/guidelines/app-icons.rst

 In addition to having a :doc:`great name <app-naming>`, every app also needs a great icon.
 This page provides guidance on how to create one.

-App icons should be unique to each and every app.
-Reusing existing icons for app identities is strongly discouraged.

-Typically creating an app icon requires pre-existing visual design skills, and these guidelines are intended for those who are already able to create graphics.
+Typically, creating an app icon requires pre-existing visual design skills.
 However, GNOME app icons are deliberately simple in style, in order to make icon creation as accessible as possible.

-`App Icon Preview <https://flathub.org/apps/details/org.gnome.design.AppIconPreview>`_ is highly recommended for app icon creation.
-It supports each stage of the process, from generating a template, to previewing the icon in relevant contexts and exporting the final assets.
-App icons are edited in SVG.
+The `App Icon Preview <https://flathub.org/apps/details/org.gnome.design.AppIconPreview>`_ tool is recommended for app icon creation.
+It supports each stage of the process, from generating a template, previewing the icon in relevant contexts, and exporting the final assets.

-TODO: add an image with a set of app icons, to give an overview of the general style.
+**App icons should be unique to each and every app.
+Reusing existing icons for app identities is strongly discouraged.**

 Metaphor
 --------